What is Qigong (pronounced “chee kung”)

 Oley has been studying and practicing Qigong since 2002.
 He is a Certified Teacher of Integral Qigong and Tai Chi, and a Master Teacher in the Liu Family Lineage of Medical Qigong and Ling Gui International Healing Qigong School.
 He practices Classical Chinese Medicine in Durango, Colorado, and can be reached at www.openheartacupuncture.com.

 Blueprints of Hope believes that every person who is facing a cancer diagnosis should have equal access to integrative and complementary resources that have the tendency to promote healing.
 Through a generous grant from the La Plata Electric Association Round Up Foundation, we are pleased to offer scholarships for Qigong classes for the people we serve.
-Please Call 970/403-3711 for more information.
+Please register here, or call 970/403-3711 for more information.

 Know the Evidence A report of the National Qigong Association Research and Education Committee (created Nov 28, 2015) Major contributor: PJ Klein, PT, EdD